-Companies will be facing more disruptions in the future
+Companies will face more disruptions in the future

 Source: Rogers (2017)

-Embracing the disruption could be done with the whole company or by a dedicated business unit.
+Embracing the disruption means to fight and taking defensive strategies.
+In most cases, when the disruption is likely to prevail in the future, the company has no other choice than to switch to the disruptive innovation.
+That could be done with the whole company or by a dedicated business unit.
 The bigger the company is, the more advisable it is to embrace the disruption through an independent business unit as it gets easier to act and adopt an adjusted strategy faster and tailored to the new market situation.
-Incumbents could also buy a disruptive rival as a strategic move.
-Being your own enemy is better than having a disruptive rival.
-Next to this, the company quickly acquires the necessary new competencies.
+Incumbents could also buy a disruptive rival as a strategic move as being your own enemy is better than having a disruptive rival.
+Next to this advantage, the company quickly acquires the necessary new competencies.

 To evade disruption, incumbents could adjust their focus.
 They could primarily focus on customers who most likely remain loyal.
 If the entire business of an incumbent got disrupted, the incumbent is still not out of options.
 In this case, an incumbent could diversify its products, services, and business models and/or possibly even find an unrelated new market in another industry.
 Fujifilm, for instance, refused to get disrupted by digital cameras (as did Kodak).
 Instead, they survived by the creative solution of looking for business opportunities at different markets such as flat screens and displays.
 The last remaining option for the incumbent is to accept its fate by giving up and quit.